-Attendance policy
+Attendance

-Students are expected to attend every class and laboratory session, to arrive on time, and to remain for the entire session.
+Chattahoochee Valley Community College students are expected to attend every class and laboratory session, to arrive on time, and to remain for the entire session.
 Students are responsible for course content, assignments, assessments, and applicable deadlines whether or not they are present for class meetings.
 Instructors are not required to review with students any material missed due to student absence, nor are instructors required to notify students when their grades may be lowered because of graded student work missed.